 In Hampton Bays, a lot of people use the train to get to work every day though Hampton Bays is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The education level of Hampton Bays citizens is substantially higher than the typical US community, as 32.82% of adults in Hampton Bays have at least a bachelor's degree.
+The education level of Hampton Bays citizens is very high relative to the national average among all cities (21.84%): 35.14% of adults in Hampton Bays have a bachelor's degree or even advanced degree.

+Hampton Bays is an extremely ethnically-diverse town.
 The people who call Hampton Bays home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton Bays residents report their race to be White, followed by Black or African-American.
 Hampton Bays also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.15% of the town’s residents.
-Important ancestries of people in Hampton Bays include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 29.98% of the town’s residents.
+Important ancestries of people in Hampton Bays include Irish, Italian, German, Polish, and English.

 The most common language spoken in Hampton Bays is English.
 Other important languages spoken here include Spanish and Portuguese.